Complementary Therapies & Fertility

 - Diet, vitamins and fertility

-It’s recommended that women take 400mcg folic acid daily for at least three months before pregnancy and for three months into the pregnancy and women should increase during early pregancy to 800mcg and more for special circumstances.
-This reduces the risk of neural tube defects (most commonly spina bifida) in babies.
+It is recommended that women take 400mcg folic acid daily for at least three months before pregnancy and for three months into the pregnancy.
+This should be increased during early pregancy to 800mcg and more for special circumstances to reduce the risk of neural tube defects (most commonly spina bifida) in babies.

-Other supplements are usually not necessary if you’re maintaining a balanced, healthy diet.
+Other supplements are usually not necessary if you are maintaining a balanced, healthy diet.
 However, nutrients that can help to support a healthy conception include:

 - Antioxidants – protect cells from damage by free radicals in environmental and other toxins